 This work explores the processes of constructed knowledge around landscape history, mythology and startum of memory.
 What SIMON SCHAMA refers to as constructs of the imagination projected onto wood and water and rock. . . .

-Ring Mountain is in Northern California but it could be anywhere.
-It sits atop a subduction zone where two massive forces, the Pacific Plate and North American continent are actively colliding.
+This work began after repeated visits to Ring Mountain in Northern California, which sits atop a subduction zone where two massive forces, the Pacific Plate and North American continent are actively colliding.
 It is a location who's position is never fixed.